 21st Century Cures Act

-The 21st Century Cures Act: Interoperability, Information Blocking, and the ONC Health IT Certification Program” final rule released on March 9, 2020 reinforces the definition of information blocking and associated penalties, as well as describes reasonable and necessary activities that would not constitute information blocking.
-Information blocking compliance and penalties go into effect in September 2020.
+The “21st Century Cures Act: Interoperability, Information Blocking, and the ONC Health IT Certification Program” final rule reinforces the definition of information blocking and associated penalties, as well as describes reasonable and necessary activities that would not constitute information blocking.
+Information blocking compliance and penalties go into effect in November 2020.

 Leading Health Technology Company Supports Patient Health Data Access and Digital Data Exchange ALPHARETTA, Ga. – March 12, 2020 – On Monday, March 9, the U.S. Department of Health and Human Services (HHS) released two rules supporting interoperability and patient...